|Spring||Organized at Columbia under Colonel Thomas G. Bacon, Lieutenant Colonel Robert A. Fair, Major Emmet Seibels, and Adjutant David Wyatt Aiken

 The regiment lost 14 killed and 100 wounded out of 446 men engaged

 The regiment lost 23 killed, 117 wounded of the 268 men engaged.
-Colonel Aiken was wounded and captured.
-Major White briefly took command before he was killed.
-Captain John S. Hard took command of the regiment, and would be promoted to major the next day.
+Colonel Aiken was wounded in the chest.
+His brother and body servant managed to remove him across the Potomac to Shepherdstown but he was captured there.
+Major White briefly took command of the regiment and led a charge against two Federal batteries before he was killed, shot in the cheek and struck in the head by grapeshot.
+Captain John S. Hard took command of the regiment as senior surviving officer, and would be promoted to major the next day.

 |September 22||At Opequon Creek|